UniversalDependencies/UD_English-GUM/README.md

 ## RST discourse trees

 Discourse annotations are given in RST dependencies following the conversion from RST constituent trees as suggested by Li et al. (2014) - for the original RST constituent parses of GUM see the [source repo](https://github.com/amir-zeldes/gum/).
-At the beginning of each Elementary Discourse Unit (EDU), and annotation `Discourse` gives the discourse function of the unit beginning with that token, followed by a colon, the ID of the current unit, and an arrow pointing to the ID of the parent unit in the discourse parse.
+At the beginning of each Elementary Discourse Unit (EDU), an annotation `Discourse` gives the discourse function of the unit beginning with that token, followed by a colon, the ID of the current unit, and an arrow pointing to the ID of the parent unit in the discourse parse.
 For instance, `Discourse=purpose-goal:105->104:0` at token 21 in the example below means that this token begins discourse unit 105, which functions as a `purpose-goal` to unit 104, which begins at token 1 in this sentence ("Padalecki partnered with co-star Jensen Ackles --purpose-goal-> to release a shirt...").
 The final `:0` indicates that the attachment has a depth of 0, without an intervening span in the original RST constituent tree (this information allows deterministic reconstruction of the RST constituent discourse tree from the conllu file).
 The unique `ROOT` node of the discourse tree has no arrow notation, e.g. `Discourse=ROOT:2:0` means that this token begins unit 2, which is the Central Discourse Unit (or discourse root) of the current document.
 Although it is easiest to recover RST constituent trees from the source repo, it is also possible to generate them automatically from the dependencies with depth information, using the scripts in the [rst2dep repo](https://github.com/amir-zeldes/rst2dep/).

 Discourse relations in GUM are defined based on the effect that W (a writer/speaker) has on R (a reader/hearer) by modifying a Nucleus discourse unit (N) with another discourse unit (a Satellite, S, or another N).
 Discourse relation units can precede their nuclei (satellite-nucleus, or SN relation), follow them (NS), or be coordinated with each other (NN or multinuclear relations).
 Relations are classified hierarchically into 15 major classes and include: